EngineerStephen/miniproject_personal-portfolio/README.md

 ### Navigation
 - Header with links to Stephen Asiedu's resume and LinkedIn profile.
-- Easy access to external resources for further information.

 ### Footer
 - Copyright notice indicating all rights reserved to Stephen Asiedu.